visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/03_webdriverjs.md

 6. Select "Item Five" from `#select01`
 7. Create a second test with the form in its new state

-### Excecute JavaScript

-8. Test the style-guide but replace the "Section Heading Linked {h2}", Sub-section Heading {h3} and Sub-sub-section Heading {h4} with multi-line titles (A little hipster ipsum works well here)

 ### Pause and Waiting

 9. On the "add-ons" page, click on "Image One" of the "Modal Dialog" then wait until the modal "is visible" before testing